TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 **_NOTE_: The rest of this section is TBC**.

-### Security Testing

-Step #4.
-This is a whole subject area of its own and I can't do it full justice here.
-However, obviously, how much and what type of security testing you do is going to depend on the value of your system, its visibility to the outside world and many other factors.
+?> While identity and authorisation _may_ be done using uibuilder ExpressJS/Socket.IO middleware, it is strongly recommended to use a separate service such as a reverse proxy with an authentication extension.

-### Authorisation
+### Step #4: Authorisation

-Step #5 for securing web apps isn't always needed.
+This step for securing web apps isn't always needed.
 It controls authorisation for what each user or group of users can and cannot do.

 For simple IoT home automation, this is probably overkill.
 For entrprise production and customer-facing apps, this will certainly be needed.

 Authorisation controls however are a whole other topic beyond the scope of this document.
 At some point, I will try to create some guidance documents for doing authorisation with uibuilder apps.

+### Step #5: Restricting access to data

+Once you have ensured that you have a secure way to prove the identity of a person or system accessing your app, you then need to provide some mechanisms to prevent access except where it is allowed.

+Typically, for inexperienced developers, this step is where they may start but as you can see, there are several important steps before this.

+?> It is worth noting here that steps 2, 3, and 4 _can_ all be done in Node-RED and uibuilder.
+However, it is not recommended.
+It is better to have a "separation of concerns" and keep specialist tasks such as identity and authorisation in their own tools.

+For Node-RED and uibuilder-based apps, controlling access is done by writing flows and/or ExpressJS/Socket.IO middleware to make use of the identity (and authorisation if configured) that has been authenticated.

+Of course, that requires that any external security services are passing suitable data down to Node-RED.

+?> It is important to remember that uibuilder apps are *web pages* - they *run in the browser*, not in Node-RED.
+You cannot make things secure in the front-end code of a web app since the user will _always_ be able to make changes.
+So security _must_ be done at the server.
+Node-RED flows and uibuilder middleware run on the server. <br>It is also important to remember that uibuilder makes extensive use of websockets to send and recieve data between Node-RED and the browser.
+This presents some technical challanges for ensuring data security.

+This topic is covered in more detail on a separate page: [Securing Data](securing-data.md).

+### Step #6: Security Testing

+This is a whole subject area of its own and I can't do it full justice here.
+However, obviously, how much and what type of security testing you do is going to depend on the value of your system, its visibility to the outside world and many other factors.

-### Logging & Monitoring
+### Step #7: Logging & Monitoring

+Do not assume that you have got security right.
+Also do not assume that good security at one point in time will still be good later on.

-Step #6.
-Log when someone accesses your app.
+So ensure that you log when someone accesses your app.
 The date/time and the identity.
-For high-value systems, log critical changes. **Review** the logs!
+For high-value systems, also log critical changes to both settings and dat.

-In addition, be prepared to have separate scripts or processes for monitoring data quality.
+Then make sure that you regularly **Review the logs**!
+Security logging is pretty useless unless you actually check the logs periodically.

+In addition, it is a good idea to have separate scripts or processes for *monitoring data quality*.
+Security isn't just about inappropriate acceess to the system, it is about ensuring the data is good over time.
+Data can be spoiled either by deliberate attack or by accidental mistakes.
+Even by random error events in the system.
+If your data has value, make sure it is good.

 ### Securing the Infrastructure